Personalized care for gynecologic cancers

 For cervical cancer screening, women in their 20s should begin getting a regular Pap test, also called a Pap smear.
 In your 30s and as you age, women should continue getting the Pap test and add the HPV test, as recommended by your doctor.
 When you choose a women’s health specialist at Ascension St. Vincent’s for your care, you are connected to all the care you need – from routine screenings to advanced care.
 Find a gynecologist.

 What is your gynecologic oncology clinic known for?

 Your doctor and care team get to know you well, and you’ll receive care for the whole person – your physical and mental health.
 We also provide compassionate, personalized support for your family and caregivers.
-We diagnose and treat all types of gynecologic cancers and deliver care including surgery, radiation therapy and targeted medication therapies.
-When you choose Ascension St. Vincent, you get experienced cancer specialists who are part of a national network, sharing best practices and the latest in cancer care knowledge and research.
+At Ascension St. Vincent’s, we diagnose and treat all types of gynecologic cancers and deliver care including surgery, radiation therapy and targeted medication therapies.
+When you choose Ascension St. Vincent’s, you get experienced cancer specialists who are part of a national team, sharing best practices and the latest in cancer care knowledge and research.

-At Ascension St. Vincent, we provide comprehensive tests, pelvic exams and treatments for gynecologic cancers, including:
+At Ascension St. Vincent’s, we provide comprehensive tests, pelvic exams and treatments for gynecologic cancers, including:

 - Fine needle biopsy

 - Gynecologic surgery, such as hysterectomy

 Hearing the word cancer comes with a lot of thoughts and emotions, and we’re ready to support you.
 You'll meet with your doctor to discuss your diagnosis and your care options.
 At Ascension St. Vincent’s, your care team may include: